 3. Subsection (d) clarifies the contents of the Governor's report in three ways.
 First, it requires that the Governor include in the report all of the evidence on which the Governor relied to issue or renew a public-health emergency order, including any "additional evidence" that may have come to light after the Governor issued order and before the Governor has made publicly available the report required under subsection (c).
 Yet, this requirement no longer applies once the Governor has made the report publicly available.
 In that way, subsection (d) does not require the Governor to continuously update the report with new information.
 Second, subsection (d) clarifies that the Governor is not required to include in the report any information that is protected from disclosure by other state law.
+Whether particular information is privileged, confidential, or otherwise exempt from disclosure and what, if any, exceptions may apply is determined by other state law.
 Third, subsection (d) clarifies that, in the report, the Governor must explain how an order issued by the Governor meets the requirements in subsection (a)(2).